 Right Answer:

-The code snippet prints the data type of the variable “x”, which is a list.
-The correct type name in Python is “list”.
+The code snippet prints the data type of the variable “x”, which is a floating-point number.
+The correct type name in Python is “float”.

 x = 5